 - a.
-Classes without AT LEAST three (3) entries may be cancelled or combined at the discretion of the SHS Committee. - i.
-Classes that are combined will be ridden together, however placings will be pinned separately for each class.
-For example: If Western Pleasure Jr/Sr is combined, the Jr members will be pinned and then the Sr members will be pinned. - ii.
-Any combined classes will be announced the morning of the show. - b.
+Classes without AT LEAST three (3) entries may be canceled or combined at the discretion of the SHS Committee. - i.
+Combined classes will be ridden together; however, placings will be pinned separately for each class.
+For example, If Western Pleasure Junior/Senior is combined, the Junior members will be pinned, and then the Senior members will be pinned. - ii.
+Any combined classes will be announced on the morning of the show. - b.
 A two-minute gate will be enforced.
 If it is necessary to make a tack change, or if there is a conflict between rings, please notify the in-gate person in advance. - c.
-Fall of horse or rider shall eliminate the contestant from the class. - d.
+Fall of the horse or rider shall eliminate the contestant from the class. - d.
 No outside horses (non-4-H project horses or horses not entered in the show) may be brought onto the show grounds for any purpose, including schooling or sale. - e.
 For classes where individual work is performed, the individual work shall be performed in a random working order, which will be posted. - f.
-When classes need to be split for safety, the cuts will be chosen randomly and will be posted prior to the start of the class.
+When classes need to be split for safety, the cuts will be chosen randomly and posted before the class starts.

 - g.
-Riders must enter the ring with the correct number, if the rider does not have the correct number or does not have the number given by the show committee the rider will be disgualified. - h.
-All English and Western classes that have rail work may canter up to (25) riders at a time, at the judges' discretion.
+Riders must enter the ring with the correct number; if the rider does not have the correct number or does not have the number given by the show committee, the rider will be disqualified. - h.
+All English and Western classes with rail work may canter up to (25) riders at a time at the judges' discretion.

-P. Equine Welfare, Sportsmanship & Ethics
+Q. Equine Welfare, Sportsmanship & Ethics